Communist Party of Britain

-The Communist Party of Britain (CPB) is a communist party in Great Britain which emerged from a dispute between Eurocommunists and Marxist-Leninists in the Communist Party of Great Britain in 1988.
-It follows Marxist–Leninist theory and supports what it regards as existing socialist states.
+The Communist Party of Britain (CPB) is a Marxist-Leninist party in Great Britain which emerged from a dispute between Eurocommunists and Marxist-Leninists in the Communist Party of Great Britain in 1988.
+It follows ML theory and supports what it regards as existing socialist states.
 The party has fraternal relationships with the ruling parties in Cuba, China, Laos, and Vietnam.
 It is affiliated nationally to the Cuba Solidarity Campaign and the Venezuela Solidarity Campaign.
 It is a member of the International Meeting of Communist and Workers' Parties, together with 117 other political parties.
 After the fall of the Soviet Union, the party was one of two original British signatories to the Pyongyang Declaration.

 History

-The Communist Party of Britain was established in April 1988 by a disaffected section of the Communist Party of Great Britain (CPGB).
-This section sought to preserve the Communist Party, saving it from its forthcoming dissolution under a revisionist, Eurocommunist leadership.

 Origins

+The origins of the CPB go back to the pro-Soviet opposition during in the 1960s, whom criticised the CPGB leadership for not supporting socialist countries, focusing on trade unions too much, and wasting resources on elections which was hurting relations with the Labour left.

 In the period leading up to 1988, the Communist Party of Great Britain was in turmoil as the leadership fought the Marxist–Leninist tendencies inside the party.

+In September 1982, controversy came from the feature article in the CPGB's theoretical journal, Marxism Today which was controlled by Eurocommunists and Martin Jacques.
+The feature, written by party member Tony Lane, was critical of the labour movement and trade unions.
+This caused a public response from Mick Costello and Tony Chater whom published their response in the form of an attack on the front page of the Morning Star newspaper.
+The executive committee backed the editor of Marxism Today, Martin Jacques due to the comments made by the two men posing a risk to their authority.

-The rupture was made publicly visible in August/September 1982 after the CPGB's theoretical journal Marxism Today published a feature article by Tony Lane which was critical of the labour movement.
-The CPGB-affiliated Morning Star newspaper responded with a front-page article by the party's Industrial Organiser Mick Costello criticising the Marxism Today article.
-The CPGB's executive committee was flooded with communication from party branches over the affair.
-The party did not withdraw support for Marxism Today, but the editorial board did introduce a disclaimer that 'the views expressed by authors are personal and not necessarily those of the editor or editorial board', marking the journal's deviation from the party line.
+The CPGB's executive committee was flooded with communication from party branches over the affair, and the controversy had made the internal divisions of the party clearer.
+After this, the editorial board of Marxism Today introduced a disclaimer from the February 1983 issue onwards that said: "the views expressed by authors are personal and not necessarily those of the editor or editorial board".

-Both publications came to characterise separate visions for the future of the party; the internal opposition rallied around the Morning Star and the reformist leadership around Marxism Today.
+While the Eurocommunists grouped more around Marxism Today and away from a focus on social class, members who wished for the involvement of class-based politics in the British Road to Socialism grouped more around the Morning Star.
 These early signs of trouble attracted international attention, notably from the East German SED which was concerned about the Eurocommunist tendency in the CPGB.